'Around the city'

 At this hotel lodge Katherine and Alex Joyce (played by Ingrid Bergman and George Sanders) in Rossellini’s 1954 masterpiece “Viaggio in Italia” (Journey to Italy).
 The film is a tribute to 50’s Napoli.

-Before reaching Fontana del Gigante (a monumental white stone fountain designed in the 17th century by Pietro Bernini) there’s no way to miss one of the two seaside castles of central Napoli, Castel dell’ Ovo.
+👍 Before reaching Fontana del Gigante (a monumental white stone fountain designed in the 17th century by Pietro Bernini) there’s no way to miss the entrance to one of the two seaside castles of central Napoli, Castel dell’ Ovo.

-Castel dell'Ovo is an impressive seaside castle located on the former island of Megaride (now an artificially made peninsula).
+The impressive Castel dell'Ovo is located on the former island of Megaride (now an artificially made peninsula).

 The Castel dell' Ovo is the oldest standing fortification in Napoli.
 The island of Megaride was where Greek colonists from Cumae founded the original nucleus of the city in the 6th century BC.